d3scomp/JDEECo/README.md

 ## Compilation and Deployment
 To compile the project you will need to have Apache Maven (http://maven.apache.org/) installed on your machine (version 3.04 was used when writing the script).

+#### There are two profiles against which you can compile the sources:
+ * `default` - produces simple jars for jDEECo core library, Demo applications and JPF relevant library.
+ * `sde` - produces OSGi bundles for jDEECo core and jDEECo SDE Tool

-Compilation is performed by simply executing `mvn clean install` command in the jdeeco-parent subfolder.
+Default compilation is performed by simply executing `mvn clean install` command in the jdeeco-parent subfolder.
+In order to compile sources in `SDE` profile issue `mvn clean install -Psde` command.
 All generated binaries together with zipped sources are placed in the `dist` folder in the root of the project.
 Additionally AppacheRiver 2.2 and Java PathFinder distribution are downloaded, set up and all required scripts are generated.